HELPING PEOPLE AND IDEAS RISE

 Who designed this process?

 This process we are seeking to implement was designed and successfully carried out by Colonial Church in Edina, Minnesota.
-After two rounds of giving away $250,000 per round ($500 total) over the course of five years, Colonial Church used this framework to successfully launch eleven ideas, including successful Minnesota nonprofits like The Sheridan Story, Fair Anita, HOYO, Exodus Lending, and the Mobile Market.
+After two rounds of giving away $500,000 over the course of five years, Colonial Church used this framework to successfully launch eleven ideas, including successful Minnesota nonprofits like Every Meal, Fair Anita, HOYO, Exodus Lending, and the Twin Cities Mobile Market.
 They named the initiative “Innové” and it was ultimately replicated in Houston and Atlanta.
 Dough is the next adaptation of that initiative, and they have offered us consulting support and partnership in order to successfully see this launched here at WCC.
 For more information, please see www.innovestudios.org

 What if my question is not answered in the FAQ?